NBPub/BeatLog/README.md

 ### Database

 Data is saved in a PostgreSQL database and can be used for your own purposes.
-See the [Processed Data](/docs#processed-data) section in the Docs to see the table and field schema used for parsed log data, and [Database Explorer](/docs/Features/Database.md#database-explorer) to see how data can be queried and viewed within **BeatLog**.
+See the [Processed Data section](/docs#processed-data) in the Setup Guide to see the table and field schema used for parsed log data, and the [Database Explorer page](/docs/Features/Database.md#database-explorer) to see how data can be queried and viewed within **BeatLog**.
-A simple [JSON API](/docs/Features/API.md#simple-json-api) can provides daily summaries and bandwidth statistics.
+A simple [JSON API](/docs/Features/API.md#simple-json-api) provides daily summaries and bandwidth statistics.

 <details><summary>Database Query - fail2ban Log</summary>